QAGOMA

 The Queensland Art Gallery and Gallery of Modern Art, colloquially known as QAGOMA, is an art museum in Brisbane, Queensland, Australia.
-It consists of the Queensland Art Gallery (QAG), which is the main building, and a second gallery, the Gallery of Modern Art (GOMA), situated 150 m away.
+The state’s premier institution for the visual arts consists of the Queensland Art Gallery (QAG), and its neighbouring gallery, the Gallery of Modern Art (GOMA), situated 150 m away.
 Both are located within the Queensland Cultural Centre in South Bank.
-QAGOMA has a large collection of Australian art and is a leading institution in the Asia-Pacific.
+QAGOMA holds a collection of historical and contemporary Australian art and is a leading institution in the Asia-Pacific with a significant collection built through the exhibition ‘The Asia Pacific Triennial of Contemporary Art’.

 History

 The museum was established in 1895 as the Queensland National Art Gallery, and throughout its early history was housed in a series of temporary premises.
 In 1982, the gallery moved to a permanent location in the Queensland Art Gallery, designed by architect Robin Gibson.

 In 2006 the museum's second building, the Gallery of Modern Art, was opened, and was awarded the 2007 RAIA National Award for Public Architecture.